kporras07/composer-secrets-manipulation-plugin/README.md

-Composer Disable Plugin
+Composer Secrets Manipulation Plugin
 ========================

-Allows you to completely disable event listers for some composer plugins under certain conditions.
+Allows you to manipulate pantheon secrets to customize some secrets behavior during IC runs.

 ## Configuration